bdushimi/Demo_AngularControllers/README.md

-# AngularControllers communication via cache
+# AngularControllers communication using cookies

 This project is a sample application demonstrating how two controllers can communicate and share data.